 Social issues are not restricted to those that result from mining activity; they may already be prevalent in the area.
 Some of these problems are so ingrained that mining companies cannot solve the problem alone and where their scope of responsibility ends is still a grey area.

-In addition, in cases where most of the local population works for the mining company, the relationship between complaints over conditions and a worker’s career progression needs to be managed carefully.
+In addition, in cases where most of the local population works for the mining company, the relationship between complaints about conditions and a worker’s career progression needs to be managed carefully.

 If cases of HIV are common among a mine’s workers, for example, the question is raised about whether it is the mining firm’s responsibility to tackle the problem.
 When it impacts the workforce, one of the majors may decide to take action.
 Over the past few years, it seems partnering with local healthcare providers has been a popular option in helping to alleviate such issues.